Why do parents need a will?

 What happens to your family without a will?

-But it’s not all about money - making a will also allows you to appoint guardians for your children.
-If these plans aren’t outlined in a will, your Local Authority or the courts may be left to decide who should look after your children.
+But it’s not all about money.
+Making a will also allows you to appoint guardians for your children.
+If these plans aren’t outlined in a will, and both parents are deceased, your local authority or the courts may be left to decide who should look after your children.

 If you don't have a will: